Spoilage and Error Rates with Range Voting versus other Voting Systems

 Conclusions

-Based on our data, the ballot spoilage rate with range voting would be about half of what it now is with plurality, in terms of the count of ballots-with-problems, and about 1/14 of what it now is, in terms of the entries-affected rate.
-Here the "half" and "1/14" are not statistically significant conclusions, but the "1/14" claim is statistically significant at the 96% confidence level if it is weakened to "the range entry-affected error rate is at least three times smaller than the plurality per-race ballot-spoilage rate" and at the 99.5% level if it is further weakened to "the range entry-affected error rate is at least twice as small as the plurality per-race ballot-spoilage rate."
-(This all was written before the French RV study, which can be used to improve the significance of all that stuff greatly.)
+Based on our data, the ballot spoilage rate with range voting would be about one third of what it now is with plurality, in terms of the count of ballots-with-problems, and below 10% of what it now is, in terms of the entries-affected rate.
+These are fully statistically significant conclusions.
 And keep in mind that our voters had never range-voted before in their lives and did not have the benefit of voting machines – with experience and machines, range error rates presumably would improve even further.

-With IRV in San Francisco 2004, the ballot spoilage rates were 7 times larger than under plurality voting, and this is fully statistically significant.
+With IRV in San Francisco 2004, the ballot spoilage rates were 7 times larger than under plurality voting, while in Minneapolis 2009 it got multiplied by a factor of 4 (and the rate of errors, i.e. including both spoiled and not-fully-spoiled ballots, got multiplied by a factor of over 10) – and these too are fully statistically significant.
 Australia in IRV races reports higher spoilage rates everywhere, than every entry in our collection of plurality countries' spoilage rates, but the increase is not a factor of 7, it is more like a factor of 2-to-6.
 One might conjecture this improvement versus San Francisco is due to the greater level of IRV experience the Australians possess.

-In short: Range Voting is better than Plurality is better than IRV with respect to ballot spoilage rates.
+In short: Approval Voting is better than Range Voting is better than Plurality is better than IRV with respect to ballot spoilage rates.

 Return to main page